rio-org/.github/profile/README.md

 ![Rio Network Logo](rio-network-logo-smaller.png)

-We believe by providing the best risk-managed access to restaking rewards, we’ll help scale the restaking ecosystem and reduce the cost of capital for Actively Validated Services (AVS).
+The Rio Network provides the best risk-managed access to restaking rewards.
+We help scale the restaking ecosystem and reduce the cost of capital for Actively Validated Services (AVS).

 We execute on this mission by coordinating AVS selection and weighting, operator selection and management, and restaking liquidity and deposits.